 (votes: 7, rating: 4.43)

-Senior Lecturer at the School of Political Science, Faculty of Social Sciences of the Research University – Higher School of Economics, Researcher at the Center for Arabic and Islamic Studies of the Institute of Oriental Studies RAS; RIAC expert
+Senior Lecturer at the Department of Social Sciences, National Research University Higher School of Economics, Research Fellow at the Center of Arab and Islamic Studies, Institute of Oriental Studies, Russian Academy of Sciences, RIAC expert

 In recent years, Russia and Turkey have increased their presence in the Middle East, where several factors influence their views on security.
 This article analyses Russia-Turkey relations in the context of recent developments in the Middle East, and considers the latest approaches to managing regional security there.
 Special attention will be given to four main issues: terrorism, nuclear weapons, the Syrian crisis and the region’s security architecture.
 Despite residual differences in Russia and Turkey’s approaches to Middle Eastern and global politics, the article concludes that there are a number of areas, such as combatting terrorism, resolving the Syrian conflict, producing “peaceful"atomic power, and engaging in economic cooperation in the MENA region, in which common interests and the potential for mutual benefit outweigh any obstacles.